laradock/laradock/README.md

 A huge part of this dev environment is based on [laradock](http://laradock.io/) ([GitHub](https://github.com/laradock/laradock)).
 The actual code and some containers are loaded via submodules.
 Thats why you have to use the --recursive option on git clone.

+# Managing environment variables

+**Environment variables schould be written completely in capital letters and underscores.**

+### 1. Create new environment variables

+To create a new environment variable in all environments you can execute the following command, be prepared to set values for local, staging, uat and production:

+`script/envvar add YOUR_VARIABLE_NAME`

+e.g. `script/envvar add DB_PASSWORD`

+It will prompt you to input values for each environment after each other.

+### 2. Update an existing environment variable

+To update an existing environment variable in a signle environment use:

+`script/envvar update YOUR_VARIABLE_NAME ENVIRONMENT`

+where ENVIRONMENT should be one of local, stg, uat or production.

+e.g. `script/envvar update DB_PASSWORD uat`

+The script will ask you to enter the value for your environment variable afterwards.

+### 3. Delete an existing environment variable from all environments

+To delete an environment variable in all environments use:

+`script/envvar delete YOUR_VARIABLE_NAME`

+e.g. `script/envvar delete DB_PASSWORD`

 # Managing Domains / Sites

 ###  1. Create new SSL certificate